t-cc/z1-frontend-developer/README.md

 ## 🏃 Execution.

-To run the local dev server without `https`, we will need disable some security options in chrome.
-Otherwise we can't access to the device camera.
+To run the local dev server without `https`, we will need to disable some security options in chrome.
+Otherwise, we wil not be able to access the device camera.

 1. Go to `chrome://flags/#unsafely-treat-insecure-origin-as-secure`.
 2. Search and disable "insecure origins treated as secure".